 The NAB Group operates in Australia, Asia, New Zealand, the United Kingdom and North America.
-The following table sets out the approach of different NAB Group entities to the Basel Accord, which is applied across the NAB Group as at 31 December 2013.
+The following table sets out the approach to the Basel Accord, which is applied across the NAB Group as at 31 December 2014.

 The NAB Group's Basel Methodologies